pytorch/vision/README.rst

 Installation
 ============

-We recommend Anaconda as Python package management system.
+We recommend  you Anaconda as Python package management system.
 Please refer to `pytorch.org <https://pytorch.org/>`_ for the detail of PyTorch (``torch``) installation.
 The following is the corresponding ``torchvision`` versions and supported Python versions.